 Each one of our garments is embellished with handmade elements representing longstanding Middle Eastern textile heritage.
-Behind this craftwork is a network of workshops and communities of craftspeople from Palestine and Israel with whom we collaborate on the production of all of our collections, with each craft distinctively representing the history and identity of its own region.
-From traditional Palestinian embroidery to ancient Bedouin hand-weaving, the cultivation of these artistries and the communities out of which they grow via collaborations with the local workshops has become the core of the our creative endeavor.
+Behind this craftwork is a network of workshops and communities of craftspeople from occupied Palestine and Israel with whom we collaborate on the production of all of our collections, with each craft distinctively representing the history and identity of its own region.
+From traditional Palestinian embroidery to ancient Bedouin hand-weaving, the cultivation of these artistries and the communities out of which they grow via collaborations with the local workshops has become the core of our creative endeavor.
 Despite the logistic complexities this work process often entails, our central aim is to contribute to the expansion and flourishing of these workshops with every collection while highlighting the crafts and the people behind them in each Adish piece.

 Palestinian Handmade Embroidery

 Palestinian Tatreez embroidery is a centuries-old art form rooted in Palestine and the region, traditionally passed down from mother to daughter.
 Tatreez is both a symbol and process of resistance in the face of cultural erasure and the ongoing occupation of Palestinian land by Israel.
 Described as a kind of language, Tatreez comprises thousands of Palestinian patterns, each one carrying a distinct meaning and representing a specific place of origin.
-In every collection we collaborate with the women embroiderers to create new patterns out of the original ones, innovated and modified to comply with the collection yet still referencing the villages they come from, each piece embedded with a unique story.
-ADISH is currently working with over 50 women from different villages in the West Bank, supporting workshops in the Dheisheh refugee camp, Ramallah and Arroub.
+In every collection, we collaborate with the women embroiderers to create new patterns out of the original ones, innovated and modified to comply with the collection yet still referencing the villages they come from, each piece embedded with a unique story.
+ADISH is currently working with over 50 women from different villages from the West Bank in occupied Palestine, supporting workshops in the Dheisheh refugee camp, Ramallah and Arroub.

 Bedouin Handwoven Elements